lzubiaur/woot/lib/README.md

-#GLFW
+# GLFW
 Optional builds have been disabled (e.g. examples,tests).
+See glfw/CMakeLists.txt

+# Linux

+To view the executable shared library dependencies use the ldd command.

 # OSX RPath Support